-The total OPEB liability was determined by valuation data as of July 6, 2022 using the following actuarial assumptions, applied to all periods included in the measurement.
-For fiscal year ending September 30, 2022, the discount rate used to determine the liabilities under GASB 75, which is based on an index rate for 20-year tax exempt general obligation municipal bonds with an average rating of AA/Aa or higher was decreased.
-The medical trend assumption has also been updated.
-The current valuation uses the SOA Model updated on October 30, 2021 with baseline assumptions.
-The initial rate assumed is 6.00% and decreases to 4.64% by 2050 ultimately leveling off at 3.94% in 2075.
+The total OPEB liability was determined by valuation data as of May 1, 2022 using the following actuarial assumptions, applied to all periods included in the measurement.
+For fiscal year ending September 30, 2023, the discount rate used to determine the liabilities under GASB 75, which is based on an index rate for 20-year tax exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
+The medical trend assumption uses the SOA Model updated on October 30, 2021 with baseline assumptions.
+The current rate assumed is 6.00% and decreases to 4.64% by 2050 ultimately leveling off at 3.94% in 2075.
 Additional input variables used in the valuation:

 Inflation 2.5%

 Rate of Growth in Real Income 1.4%, including inflation

-Discount Rate 2.19%
+Discount Rate 4.4%

 Extra Trend due to Technology and other factors 1.0%

 Medical Trend 6.0%

 Expected Health Share of GDP in 2031 19.0%

 Health Share of GDP Resistance Point 20.0%

 Healthcare cost trend rates:

 Pre-Medicare eligible 4.0%

 Medicare eligible 4.0%